Kim Moran Photography: Episode I

 Kim Moran Photography: Episode II

-Since graduating, I've been working as a freelance filmmaker, photographer and videographer in a multitude of facets throughout Los Angeles, San Francisco and Portland.
+After graduating, I worked as a freelance filmmaker, photographer and videographer in a multitude of facets throughout Los Angeles, San Francisco and Portland.
 Between 2013-2015, I began exploring the world with nothing but a GoPro Hero 3.
 The simplicity and rugged nature of this device birthed my extreme interest in travel-style photography and documentary-style film.
 Suddenly, there was no longer a reason to fabricate reality, and every reason to capture the rawness of real life.

 There was a period where I paused my life behind the camera to train and obtain certification as a yoga instructor, and I then went home to aid a dying parent under hospice care.